 The student planner continues to be an important tool for home/school communication and general student organisation.
 Year 10 students should be spending approximately an hour per day on homework/independent study.
 The Learning Centre is open in the mornings and after school to provide support for students needing research facilities and support is available for students of all abilities.

-During the summer term, all Year 10 students will sit a full series of GCSE mock exams under full exam conditions.
-These exams have been designed to help students prepare for the final series of exams in Year 11.
+During the summer term, all Year 10 students will sit a full series of in-hall assessments under full exam conditions.
+These assessments have been designed to help students prepare for the final series of exams in Year 11.
 Further guidance will be issued on revision techniques and timetables nearer the time.
 Activities Week at the end of the Summer Term for Year 10 will be focusing on enterprise education with a range of activities.

 We are incredibly proud of the students in our year group and have every confidence in their ability to embrace all that Year 10 has to offer.
 As role models for the younger students and ambassadors for SWCHS, we have the very highest expectations, both academically and on a personal level.
 We look forward to continuing our close working relationships with both parents and students.